thorimur/queueboard-core/ARCHITECTURE.md

 There are several levels at which this project can be tested.
 Currently, there are no *automated* tests, but an effort is made that the dashboard logic can easily be tested manually.

 - `classify_pr_state.py` has unit tests: to run them, use e.g. `nose` (which will pick them up automatically), or uncomment all methods named `test_xxx` and run `python3 classify_pr_state.py`
-- changes to just `dashboard.py` can be tested using the JSON files in `test`: run the following from the top-level directory.
+- changes to just `dashboard.py` can be tested using the JSON files in the `test` directory: run the following from the `test` directory.
-`python3 dashboard.py test/all-open-PRs-1.json test/all-open-PRs-2.json > expected.html`,
+`python3 ../dashboard.py all-open-PRs-1.json all-open-PRs-2.json`.
-once (before the changes) to create a file `expected.html`, and again afterwards for a file `actual.html`.
+This creates two webpages named `on_the_queue.html` and `index.html`, overwriting any previous files named thus.
-You can then use `diff` to look for any changes to the generated output.
+You can run this command before and after your changes and compare the resulting files (using `diff` or a similar tool).
+Because of the overwriting, take care to copy e.g. the old version of the output to a different file before running the tool again.
 (The output file needs to be in the top-level directory in order for the styling to work.)

 ## TODO document